jasonsutherland/c4-bootstrap-django/README.md

 This is the default location for all your cron jobs.

+###Python virtual environment

+The django environment manage.py appends the standard sys.path to first include modules from the virtual environment /mnt/django-virt/.
+If you wish to install specific version of python module:

+source /mnt/django-virt/bin/activate

+pip install <package_name>

+initctl restart django-fastcgi

+((Please perform an pip freeze of the environment to a requirements README))

 ##Scripting
 If you wish to install new dependancies or preform extra actions on the server at boot time we recomend you build a script.
 For installing new dependancies using **apt-get** use **~/c4-bootstrap-django/scripts/pre.d/XX-mynewscript.sh** and then re-run **./bootstrap.sh** to install those dependancies.
 Doing this will ensure that when a clean system is built the dependancies get installed at bootstrap.
 If you wish to preform actions on files/folders or bounce a service after your environment is setup use the **~/c4-bootstrap-django/scripts/post.d/** folder.